rodriguez-carlos/delilahresto/README.md

 ### Getting started

 1. From the project root, run `npm install`.
 After installing dependencies, run `npm run devStart`.
-2. If mysql environment is up and running, run  mysql --user="yourusername" --database="delila_db_carlosDWFS" --password="yourpassword" < "/delila_db.sql".
-Otherwise, client may download file "delila_db.sql" from the project root and import it directly into phpmyadmin.
-Connection will be executed from file "db-connection.js" where client may adjust path to connect to their own phpmyadmin environment.
+2. If mysql environment is up and running and you have mysql client installed, run  `mysql --user="yourusername" --database="delila_db_carlosDWFS" --password="yourpassword" < "/delilah_db.sql"` from a command line.

+Otherwise, user may download file "delilah_db.sql" from the project root and import it directly into phpmyadmin or other mysql GUI.
+Connection is configured in file "db-config.js", where user may adjust the values to connect to their own mysql server.

 ### Requirements